 Director since February 2017

-Serves as Director on a number of corporate boards, including Aritzia Inc., Canalyst Financial Modeling Corporation and Eupraxia Pharmaceuticals Inc. Current member of the Asia Pacific Foundation Board, serves as Chair of The St. Paul’s Hospital Foundation and Chair of The Vancouver Police Foundation.
+Serves as Director on a number of corporate boards, including AbCellera Biologics (Audit Chair), Aritzia Inc., Autozen (Chair), Canalyst Financial Modeling Corporation (Chair) and Eupraxia Pharmaceuticals Inc. (Audit Chair).
+Current member of the Asia Pacific Foundation Board, Gairdner Foundation, Windmill Microlending and The Vancouver Police Foundation (former Chair), and serves as Chair of The St. Paul’s Hospital Foundation.
 Former Vice Chairman of RBC Wealth Management.
+Past Chair, University of British Columbia.
 Served as Chief Executive Officer of RBC Global Asset Management from 2008 to 2015.
 Previously President of Phillips and Hager & North Investment Management.
 Chartered Financial Analyst designation.
 Leslie Wong Fellow of the UBC Portfolio Management Foundation.
+UBC B.Comm (Hons).

 Qualifications include nearly 30 years working in asset management and extensive senior management experience, including overseeing double-digit annual growth over seven years as CEO of the new RBC Global Asset Management, making it one of the 50 largest asset managers in the world.

-Corporate Director, Investment Committee, Audit Committee (Chair), Risk Committee (ex officio member)
+Corporate Director, Investment Strategy Committee, Audit Committee (Chair), Risk Committee (ex officio member)

 Director since May 2017

-Chairperson of Virgin Money Unit Trust Managers Limited, non-executive Director of Morgan Stanley International Limited, Morgan Stanley & Co International plc and Morgan Stanley Bank International Limited.
-Previously a non-executive Director of Novae Group plc, New Day Group Limited, Nottingham Building Society, Friends Life Group plc, Stewart Title Limited, The Charity Bank Limited and Northern Rock plc during its period of public ownership.
+Chairperson of Virgin Money Unit Trust Managers Limited.
+Previously a non-executive Director of Morgan Stanley International Limited, Morgan Stanley & Co International plc and Morgan Stanley Bank International Limited, Novae Group plc, New Day Group Limited, Nottingham Building Society, Friends Life Group plc, Stewart Title Limited, The Charity Bank Limited and Northern Rock plc during its period of public ownership.
 Held senior positions at Standard Chartered Bank plc, ANZ Banking Group, National Australia Bank, Commonwealth Bank of Australia, Allied Irish Banks plc, and PricewaterhouseCoopers, among others.
 Holds a Bachelor of Science (Honours) from the University of Surrey, is a Fellow of the Institute of Chartered Accountants in England and Wales and a Fellow of Chartered Accountants Australia and New Zealand.

 Qualifications include more than 40 years of international business, risk management and board experience in various countries in the Australian, Pacific, Southeast Asia, Middle East and European regions including the United Kingdom.

-Corporate Executive, Investment Committee, Governance Committee, Human Resources and Compensation Committee
+Corporate Executive, Investment Strategy Committee, Governance Committee, Human Resources and Compensation Committee

 Halifax, Nova Scotia*